-Applicant's Contribution Intended Use Payment Details \$120,000 Funding toward the construction of six bus bays on Brandy Hill Drive and Seaham Road.
-This item will be a forward payment of haulage levels required under Council's contributions plan.
-Bus bays to be designed and constructed by Council.
-Within 12 months of the date of the commencement of the development, or as otherwise agreed under the executed document. \$1,500,000 Funding toward the construction of a shared pathway on Brandy Hill Drive.
+Applicant's Contribution Intended Use Payment Details \$120,000 Funding toward the construction of six bus bays on Brandy Hill Drive and date of the commence of the development, forward payment of haulage levels required under Council's contributions blan.
+Bus bays to be designed and constructed by Council. \$1,500,000 Funding toward the construction of a shared pathway on Brandy Hill Drive.
 Shared pathway to be designed and constructed by Council.
-First payment of \$375,000 to be made immediately following the execution of the planning agreement.
-The remaining amount to be paid in 3 equal instalments within 12 months of the execution of the planning agreement
+1